linuxpatch/self-hosted/README.md

 Efficient, reliable, and scalable, LinuxPatch helps you maintain a robust patch management strategy for your Linux infrastructure.
 With features like intelligent reboot scheduling, detailed vulnerability reports, and customizable alerts, you can streamline server maintenance and improve security compliance.

 ## Get Started Today
 Secure up to 3 servers for free and explore all the benefits of automated Linux patch management.
-[Download the Docker image](https://hub.docker.com/r/linuxpatch/appliance and start patching effortlessly.